cntrump/twui/README.md

 # Setup

 To use the current development version, include all the files in your project and import TUIKit.h.

-Set your target to link to the ApplicationServices and QuartzCore frameworks.
+Set your target to link to those frameworks:

+- ApplicationServices
+- QuartzCore
+- libc++

 # Usage